corda/corda/docs/source/design/targetversion/design.md

 * Suppose our target platform version is 5, and a newer platform version 6 is released.
 We want to find out if our CorDapp works as expected (without raising the target version)
 * A procedure could look like this:
-  - A new platform version is released/ anounced (network/ nodes not upgraded yet)
+  - A new platform version is released/ announced (network/ nodes not upgraded yet)
   - CorDapp developers build their CorDapp against the new version, run/ test against nodes running the old/current version and nodes running the new versions.
 If this works, they can raise the target version of their CorDapp and test again.
   - CorDapp developers test their old build against a node running the new versions